Mimi Benzell: Career

 At the age of 20, Benzell made her debut in a Sunday concert in Mexico City on December 3, 1944, during which she played the role of Zerlina in Mozart's Don Giovanni and the Queen of the Night in The Magic Flute.
 She made her Metropolitan Opera stage debut on January 5, 1945, again playing the role of the Queen of the Night in The Magic Flute.
 Additional Met credits that Benzell compiled include performances in La Bohème, Mignon, Rigoletto, Der Rosenkavalier, Carmen, and Barber of Seville.

 On March 23, 1956, Benzell starred as the guest soloist in the Hofstra College Symphony Orchestra's final concert of the season at Hofstra University.

 In 1961, she appeared in Jerry Herman's first book musical, Milk and Honey, which proved to be her only Broadway production.
 Benzell performed on The Ed Sullivan Show, then still titled Toast of the Town, eleven times between 1949 and 1955.
 In 1951 she co-starred in The Pet Milk Show on radio with Jack Pearl, which aired on Tuesday nights on NBC, and also featured Cliff Hall and Gus Haenschen's Orchestra.
 She appeared as a panelist on both the daytime and primetime editions of the game show To Tell the Truth, and was a guest star on the short-lived DuMont series Off the Record alongside Zero Mostel and Joey Faye.
 Among her recordings were Roberta and The Vagabond King, both with Alfred Drake.

 Director of the Nassau County Office of Performing and Fine Arts

 On January 30, 1969, Benzell was appointed by Nassau County Executive Eugene H. Nickerson as the director of the Nassau County Office of Performing and Fine Arts.
 A major accomplishment that the Nassau County Office of Performing and Fine Arts made under her direction was the successful coordination of cultural programs in schools across Nassau County.

-She served in this capacity until 1970, when she stepped down due to personal reasons.
+She served in this capacity until 1970, when she stepped down for personal reasons.

 Despite her resignation as director, she continued to serve as an adviser for the office.